5 min read

 It’s Deeper Than Skin™

-Meet sisters Sarah and Safiyah who share how they found a new passion in still life photography @ttse_photography whilst creating skincare content on Instagram all whilst pursuing studies at Med School/ Biomedical Sciences and how their Guyanese grandmothers influenced them to explore the benefits of Ayurvedic Botanicals.
+Meet sisters Sarah and Safiyah who share how they found a new passion in still life photography @ttse_photography, whilst creating skincare content on Instagram and pursuing studies at Med School/ Biomedical Sciences.
+They also share how their Guyanese grandmothers influenced them to explore the benefits of Ayurvedic Botanicals.

-The amazing sisters inspire us to lean into discovering our fuller selves and exploring our creative sides in what may at first seem like an unnatural path.
+The amazing sisters inspire us to lean into discovering our fuller selves and exploring our creative sides.

 Tell us a little bit about yourself?